 Interstitial cystitis is a condition where the patients predominant symptom is bladder related discomfort.
 It's a non malignant, non infective condition which may be associated with changes that are apparent when you look at the bladder, but sometimes the bladder may appear absolutely normal, that the patient may be crippled with discomfort.

 Source - Royal Melbourne Hospital.

-There has been a great deal of research over the years with limited insight found into what causes IC.
-It has long been considered that IC is not caused by bacteria.
+There has been a great deal of research over the years with limited insight found into what causes interstitial cystitis.
+It has long been considered that interstitial cystitis is not caused by bacteria.
 However, more recently, it is beginning to be recognised that standard urine testing may fail to show up low grade infections.

 Women are much more likely to experience this (they form 90% of reported cases)

 Comorbid conditions that increase the likelihood:

 Acidic fruits can intensify the pain.
 The sugar in fruit can also feed yeast such as candida, exacerbating symptoms.

 Urine cultures do not always detect the presence of bacteria.